African Fat-Tailed Gecko Care Sheet

 Fat-tailed geckos have a similar body shape to a leopard gecko but typically have a larger head and sturdier feet.
 Hatchlings will typically be about 2 inches and will grow to around 9 inches.
 Males will be slightly larger and have wider heads.

 African fat-tailed geckos should be exposed to light for 10-12 hours per day but because they are nocturnal they do not require a UVB light.
 We believe it is best for the heat to be provided from below.
-In the case of a glass enclosure one can use an under tank heater, while the breeder’s best option for a rack system is heat cable or heat tape controlled by a thermostat.
+In the case of a glass enclosure one can use an under tank heater, like the Zilla Heat Pad, while the breeder’s best option for a rack system is heat cable or heat tape controlled by a thermostat.
+A simple thermostat that can be used for single housed geckos, is the Zilla Terrarium Heat & Habitat Lighting Controller for Reptiles.
 Because reptiles are cold-blooded and rely on their environment to control body temperature it is important that the heat source remains at approximately 90F and is situated at one end.
+You can use a reptile thermometer to monitor temps.
 This will give the gecko(s) the ability to thermoregulate by moving from the heat source to a cooler area of the enclosure ranging in the high 70s to low 80s.
 In other words do not heat the entire enclosure.

 For ease of cleaning and health purposes we recommend using a paper substrate such as newspaper, butcher/packing paper or paper towel.
 DO NOT use sand as this can cause the gecko to be impacted within their digestive track should they ever ingest it.